 The answer is that lawyers like getting gifts from rich clients, and lawyer associations tend not to interfere with things lawyers like to do.
 Continue reading →

 This was a wonderful gesture of kindness and reconciliation.
 It won’t mean much to those who don’t follow baseball, and that is Reason #478,653,222 why it’s a mistake not to follow baseball.

-I’ve written about the Steve Bartman fiasco several times, both here and on the currently off-line Ethics Scoreboard.
+I’ve written about the Steve Bartman fiasco several times.
 I am not in the “Steve Bartman was an innocent victim of circumstance” camp, though he was a victim of moral luck.
 He was an incompetent baseball fan, not paying sufficient attention to the game and interfering with it as a direct result.
 On the other hand, for members of the 2003 Cubs to use him as a scapegoat for their blowing a lead, the game, and the play-offs, and for Chicago fans to hound him out of town and into hiding, was far worse than his negligence, the most disproportionate and vindictive treatment of a fan in sports history.

 Here was my summary of the saga to date before the Cubs finally won the World Series after more than a century of failure: